KumaHoon/git_basic/README.md

-This repo is to practice git.
+:This repo is to practice git.